ebrym/DisasterResponse/README.md

 python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
 ```

-This will perform cleaning operations on the data and save the result in sqlite database.
+This will perform cleaning operations on the data and save the result in sqlite database file.

-_DisasterResponse.db_ already exists in _data_ folder but the above command will still run and replace the file with same information.

 <a id='training'></a>